clux/kubecon2020/source/slides.md

 - What is not clonable; the writer.
 Because it's unsound to have multiple things writing to the same store.
 So that has to be illegal.
 - By illegal; Don't mean we force this condition on an unknowning user at the last line of your (go) doc.
 - I mean; it's actually a compile error to try to use the writer after making the reflector.
 Thanks to move semantics.
+- Move on to the big one.
+Controller

 ---
 ### kube-runtime: Controller